 The next morning we checked out of the hotel and went for brunch at Mo’s Egg House.
 It’s a hugely popular breakfast joint outside of the main part of town.
 I ordered the Little Italy omelet that came with potatoes, biscuits, and gravy.

 The waitress also gave us two servings of their famous coffee cake for free.
 Like a good girl, I only ate half of my breakfast and took home the rest.
 Mo’s was busy when we arrived, but we called ahead and were seated almost immediately.

 If you’re thinking about a relaxing weekend getaway in Southern California, then put Temecula on your list.
-One of the ladies at my conference made the suggestion to visit during the week so you can avoid the crowds.
+If you visit during the week you can avoid the crowds.
 The town frequently has weekend events.
 Next time, I’d like to splurge and stay at one of the winery spa resorts.

 If you’re out that way and love to drink wine, at least stop by for the day.
 I guarantee you’ll enjoy it.